A couple of cars that are in the air

 Ellis Granea

 Modern classics—what are they, exactly?
 They’re neither bound by strict definitions nor confined to a particular year, making them an automotive enigma with a devoted following.
 These are cars that go beyond the E-Types and DB5s, bridging the gap to the next era of heritage with undeniable charm and an aura that keeps them ticking in the hearts of car lovers everywhere.
 Spanning from the 1980s to the early 2010s, they embody an alluring blend of accessibility, performance, and iconism for collectors and enthusiasts alike.
 And while their production era might have passed, their legacy refuses to park itself quietly in the past.
-So, beyond the definition of age, what makes a modern classic, a modern classic, and how have these cars become an investment worth pursuing?
+So, beyond the definition of age, what makes a modern classic car a modern classic, how have these cars become an investment worth pursuing, and can they be driven in today's world?

 Simplicity in an Age of Complexity